wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 The **layerState_DH** object keeps track of the active layer.
 LayerState_DH's activeLayer is always up to date.

-**Code_Layered** objects contain multiple elements, one element for each layer.
+**Key_Layered** objects contain multiple elements, one element for each layer.
 Layer ids are used like indexes to send the appropriate element.
-When a Code_Layered object is pressed, it gets the active layer from a LayerState object and then sends the appropriate element.
+When a Key_Layered object is pressed, it gets the active layer from a LayerState object and then sends the appropriate element.
-Code_LayeredNav and Code_LayeredOperator objects consult two LayerState objects to determine which element to send.
+Key_LayeredNav and Key_LayeredOperator objects consult two LayerState objects to determine which element to send.

 Key_LayeredKeysArray class has 4 primary layers:
 * NORMAL